Key Stage 4 Overview

 For maths and English, students follow a range of accreditation and courses depending on age and ability.
 Some of the course followed in these subjects include Pearson Functional Skills Curriculum across all levels of ability from Entry Level 1 to Level 2 where appropriate, Step up to English (for Entry Level 1 – 3) and where appropriate GCSE courses ensuring challenge for the most able. .
 Examinations for these subjects are held under controlled conditions with windows of opportunity for assessment throughout the year.

-In science, students are ability set and BTEC Applied Science at Level 1.
+In science, students are ability set and study either BTEC Applied Science at Level 1 or Entry Level Certificate.
 Science work is modular and students have use of a fully equipped science laboratory in addition to extensive resources readily available in the grounds of the academy.

 In ICT, students access Functional Skills at a level appropriate to their ability.
-In addition to these core curriculum elements, students study humanities, PHSE, work skills and physical education.
+In addition to these core curriculum elements, students study humanities; PFA Growth, Employment and Independence and physical education.
 These courses are delivered to pastoral groups.

-Students with more complex needs complete units in the Pearson Personal Progress Award Scheme in addition to intensive interaction, sensory therapy and a range of additional enrichment activities.
+Students with more complex needs complete units in Personal Progress, in addition to intensive interaction, sensory therapy and a range of additional enrichment activities.
 Their curriculum is focussed around communication and strives to develop independence using a personal pathways route.

 Learning across the whole key stage works specifically to meet all areas of need identified in student Education, Health and Care Plans.

-Examples of courses on offer include: BTEC Land Based Studies in small animal care and horticulture.
-WJEC Motor Vehicle Technology (Safe Road Control and Rules of the road), BTEC Performance Arts, BTEC Creative Media Production, BTEC Art and Design, Duke of Edinburgh, NCFE Radio and NCFE Cookery.
+Examples of courses on offer include: BTEC Land Based Studies in small animal care and horticulture; WJEC Motor Vehicle Technology (Safe Road Control and Rules of the road); BTEC Performance Arts; BTEC Creative Media Production; BTEC Art and Design; Duke of Edinburgh; NCFE Radio and Cookery.